thomas-dunlop/hobby-project-manager-front-end/README.md

 ## Setup
 Because of the fetch requests, you cannot run this front end without a server running the back end.
-Go to the full projec [_here_](https://github.com/thomas-dunlop/hobbyapp) to see it in action.
+Go to the full project [_here_](https://github.com/thomas-dunlop/hobbyapp) to see it in action.

 ## Project Status